AdobeDocs/experience-manager-learn.en/help/forms/handling-form-submissions/thank-you-page-on-fdm-submission.md

 ---
 title: Display submission id  on form submission
-seo-title: Display submission id on form submission
 description: Display the response of an form data model submission in thank you page
-seo-description: Display the response of an form data model submission in thank you page
 feature: Adaptive Forms
-topics: developing
-audience: implementer
 doc-type: article
-activity: setup
 version: 6.4,6.5
 topic: Development
 role: Developer